Italy's digital future seen at stake in battle for Metroweb

 Prime Minister Matteo Renzi has pledged 6 billion euros in public funds to cover half the costs of an ambitious plan to bring super-fast internet services to 85 percent of Italy's consumers in the next six years.

-Italy is split by two mountain chains and servicing households with fiber optic cable is a tough and costly task that has been put off for years.
+Italy is split by two mountain chains and servicing households with fibre optic cable is a tough and costly task that has been put off for years.

-"Metroweb is the ideal candidate to roll out a new network of fiber optic cables across Italy," its chief executive, Alberto Trondoli, said.
+"Metroweb is the ideal candidate to roll out a new network of fibre optic cables across Italy," its chief executive, Alberto Trondoli, said.

 "We can easily replicate what we've already done in Milan on a national scale, giving all players access on equal terms".